MicrosoftDocs/Contribute/Contribute/content/how-to-review-pull-request.md

 With PR comments and reviews, you can:

-- Add and reply to [comments on the PR](#how-to-review-a-github-pull-request).
+- Add and reply to comments on the PR.
-- Add and reply to comments added by your reviewers in [PR review](#respond-to-a-peer-review-on-your-pr).
 - React to comments with emojis like 👍, ❤️, and 🎉.

 ## Prerequisites